 “We also hope that the revision of the CO₂ standards for heavy-duty vehicles will be synchronised with the expectations for alternative fuels infrastructure,” she concluded.

-A formal vote by the EU27 Ministers of Transport will take place on 1 June.
+A formal vote by the EU27 Ministers of Transport will need to take place.

 A full European Parliament plenary vote is scheduled for June or July.